sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2021-03-07-Distributed-Systems-Neuro-Infrastructure.markdown

 depth of linking is combinatoric -- if you have a paper ecosystem where the numbers are linked to the data, and then the data is annotated, then it's possible to index information across papers not just by textual similarity metrics but on similarity of the structure of experiment and data.

+# Conclusion

 ## Shared Governance

+!! just make this a final note in the conclusion

 In addition to like a wiki... need some way of having conversations and arguments about what means what. like some proposal system for linking certain tags together or pointing one to the other...so shared knowledge and shared governance can be a fluid entity.